holochain/deepkey/README.md

 The `KeyAnchor` entry contains only the core 32 bytes of the registered key, stripped of the 3 byte multihash prefix and 4 byte DHT location suffix.
 Using this `KeyAnchor` entry, the status (valid, revoked, replaced, etc.) of a key can be looked up in a single `get_details` call, without needing to first lookup the corresponding `KeyRegistration`.

 By default, Deepkey change rules support multisignature logic.
-This is through collecting multiple signatures and applying Holochain validation, not via a cryptographic threshold signature scheme.
+This is through collecting multiple signatures and applying Holochain validation (not via a cryptographic threshold signature scheme).
 The `ChangeRule` defines the multisig rules that apply to all keys under the management of a `KeysetRoot`.

 Key replacements or revocations must be fully authorized by a `ChangeRule` multisig.